3 Days in Amsterdam Itinerary| Amsterdam City Break Travel Guide

 Cologne Germany: Approximately 3 hours away by train is the quaint city of Cologne, under visited in comparison to neighbouring European cities, enjoy 3 days in Cologne where you’ll full in love with its old worldly charm, Gothic Cathedral and great beer.

-London: Take a quick trip on the Eurostar to St. Pancras station, and spend anywhere from one day in London, 3 days in London to 5 days in London, checkin out the top tourist attractions and Londons hidden gems.
+London: Take a quick trip on the Eurostar to London St. Pancras station, and spend anywhere from one day in London, 3 days in London to 5 days in London, checkin out the top tourist attractions and Londons hidden gems.

 Leave a Reply